 Cheryl Goodwin, Director of Library Services.
 Cheryl also serves as the Director of Institutional Assessment.
 This involves coordinating our accreditation efforts and providing support to our academic and administrative departments as they seek to continually evaluate and improve our programs, classes, and services.
-Cheryl loves to travel (primarily to Hawaii and Scotland) and enjoys the antics of her yellow Labrador, Sam.
+Cheryl loves to travel and enjoys the antics of her 4-year-old granddaughter, Penelope, husband Paul, and her yellow Labrador, Sam.

 Mary Rainwater, part-time Library Specialist.
 Mary’s official responsibility is obtaining interlibrary loans from other university libraries for items we don’t have.
 Her primary passion is film, and she thoroughly enjoys discussions about the relative merits and faults of new and classic movies.
 Mary takes several weeks off each spring to attend the Seattle International Film Festival, and the knowledge she gains from this experience is the primary reason we have such a robust film collection.

 Cheryl, Sam & Mary